 - Save some time to explore the Czech Republic beyond the capital on one of these fantastic day trips from Prague!

-Located in Prague 7, Letná Park is one of the biggest you’ll find in the city.
+Located in Prague 7, Letná Park is one of the biggest parks in Prague.
 Established in 1860 on the site of a former vineyard, this park in Prague has seen a lot throughout the years.

 Today, its most noticeable feature is the ticking metronome, but from 1955 until 1962, this was the site of the world’s largest monument to Josef Stalin.
 The metronome sits on the base of the remains of the Stalin monument.